- Access for Persons with Disabilities

 The most important person involving your safety is you.
 Observe these safety suggestions to keep yourself safe:

-- Secure your personal property; do not leave purses, backpacks, computers unattended.
+- Secure your personal property; do not leave purses, backpacks, or computers unattended.

 - Upon request campus police or security officers can escort you to your vehicle in the parking lot.